-The reporting of data for the 200% completion period is not cumulative.
-Respondents are ONLY asked to report data for the time period between 151% and 200% of normal time to completion.

-When reporting award levels for sub-baccalaureate certificates, determine program length by the number of credit or contact hours, NOT the academic year length in parentheses.
+- Report data to accurately reflect the time period corresponding with the IPEDS survey component, even if such reporting is seemingly inconsistent with prioryear reporting.
+For example, if a summer term began later than usual due to Coronavirus Pandemic postponements, continue to report using the timeframes as defined in the IPEDS instructions.
+NCES expects that some data reported during the 2020-21 data collection year will vary from established prior trends due to the impacts of Coronavirus Pandemic.
+If an error edit is triggered even when submitting accurate data, please indicate in the corresponding context box or verbally to the Help Desk that the seemingly inconsistent data are accurate and reflect the effects of Coronavirus Pandemic. - The reporting of data for the 200% completion period is not cumulative.
+Respondents are ONLY asked to report data for the time period between 151% and 200% of normal time to completion. - 0 - When reporting award levels for sub-baccalaureate certificates, determine program length by the number of credit or clock hours, NOT the academic year length in parentheses.
 The academic year length is meant only to provide context.

+Changes to reporting for 2020-21:

+There are no changes to this survey component.